Change Is Good: The Rule Changes Each Sport Needs

 There are about 1,000 things I’d like to change that could make the NHL the greatest North American sports league, but I’ll write that list another day.
 For now, let’s get to the biggest issue the NHL faces.
 The league has somehow made hockey boring.
-The fastest game in the world, a game where athletes match thoroughbred speeds on feet-knives and blast vulcanized rubber at one another is somehow boring to the majority of sports fans.
+The fastest game in the world, a game where athletes match thoroughbred speeds on foot-knives and blast vulcanized rubber at one another is somehow boring to the majority of sports fans.
 That is unacceptable.
 The NHL has more elite young talent than it has had in the past 25 years, and yet, 3-1 final scores abound.
 This entirely revolves around the drop in scoring the league saw in the 90s and never recovered from.
 So instead of widening the ice or banning the neutral zone trap, I suggest a more straightforward approach.
 Just make the net bigger.

 NFL: (Kind Of) Adopt College Football’s Overtime

 I propose adopting the NCAA overtime rules, with minor tweaks.
 If you’re not familiar, the NCAA uses an inning system that allows both teams to take possession of the ball.
 If the first team scores, the second team gets a shot to tie the game, sending it into another “inning” or to win.
 This works wonderfully in the college game.
 The best team usually ends up winning.
 Instead of starting 25 yards from the endzone, as the NCAA does, I would make NFL teams start at the 50.
 From that distance, a team needs at least a first down in order to have a realistic chance at a field goal.
 And if a team does score a touchdown, there will be no extra points.
 You must go for two.
-Imagine on a snowy field in January, a 4th and long or a 55-yard field goal needed to keep the season alive.
+Imagine on a snowy field in January, a two-point-conversion or a 55-yard field goal needed to keep the season alive.
 You want some myth-making?
 There it is.

 On the flip side of that coin, my Falcons still would have lost to the Patriots in Super Bowl LI, but they would have at least had a chance to further embarrass themselves under this system, which is only fair.